Live bivalve molluscs/live shellfish

 Pilling Sands East (B066W) grid reference SD41835241

-This bed is currently closed by North West Inshore Fishery and Conservation Authority (NWIFCA) North West Inshore Fisheries and Conservation Authority
+This bed is currently open for cockle fishing.
+Find out more from North West Inshore Fishery and Conservation Authority (NWIFCA)

 Wyre Council is required to undertake sampling of shellfish from designated production areas.
 Samples are sent for microbiological analysis and shellfish beds are then given a classification based upon the bacteriological quality of the flesh.